Start your WordPress blog today with our simple, easy-to-follow guide.

 Once you have set up your WordPress, Installed a template, and configured your site for SEO, it’s time to start creating the essential pages for your blog.

-scroll to the pages tab.
+On your WordPress dashboard, scroll to the pages tab.

 Click Add New

 Add New Elements – use the blocks to build your page